-- Suspension of entry to Uruguay is in place currently and until 10 January 2021 as recently published in the Official gazette. - Exemptions from the entry ban include: - (International carriers of goods, merchandise, correspondence and humanitarian and health aid; and - Passengers who prove they have purchased their ticket for entry on or prior to 16 December 2020. - Entry is permitted for Uruguayan citizens and residents, and for family reunification between parents and minor single children or adult children with disabilities, or between spouses or common-law spouses. - Entry may be permitted for humanitarian, economic or business reasons is authorized by the relevant ministry or by the National Migration Directorate. - All travelers must hold COVID-19 health insurance. - All travellers must present a negative PCR-RT test result, carried out up to 72 hours before entering Uruguay at a duly accredited and authorised laboratory in the country of origin or transit.
+- Suspension of entry to Uruguay is in place currently and until 21 January 2021. - Exemptions from the entry ban include:

-- Travellers staying more than 7 days are subject to a mandatory 7-day isolation and either a negative test taken on the 7th day or another 7 days of isolation. - and must undergo a 14-day quarantine.
+- (International carriers of goods, merchandise, correspondence and humanitarian and health aid; and - Passengers who prove they have purchased their ticket. - Entry is permitted for Uruguayan citizens and residents, and for family reunification between parents and minor single children or adult children with disabilities, or between spouses or common-law spouses. - Entry may be permitted for humanitarian, economic or business reasons is authorized by the relevant ministry or by the National Migration Directorate. - All travelers must hold COVID-19 health insurance. - All travellers must present a negative PCR-RT test result, carried out up to 72 hours before entering Uruguay at a duly accredited and authorised laboratory in the country of origin or transit. - Travellers staying more than 7 days are subject to a mandatory 7-day isolation and either a negative test taken on the 7th day or another 7 days of isolation. - and must undergo a 14-day quarantine.
 The traveller must carry out a new PCR test on the seventh day.
 All arrivals must also present health insurance issued in the country of origin and a health declaration. - Foreign nationals are now permitted to apply for work visas valid for 180 days (Provisional Identity Sheet) for urgent work activities.